Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 Optional Steps to Generate shell.json and .dtbo file

-Shell.json can be generated using the instruction here.
+The shell.json is generated using the instructions here.

-filter2d.dtbo can be generated by using the same .dtsi file and compile using dtc:
+The filter2d.dtbo file is generated by using the same .dtsi file and compile using dtc:

 dtc -@ -O dtb -o filter2d.dtbo kv260-smartcam.dtsi

-Next, we will need to boot Ubuntu, and compile the software on target.
-We want to download the kria-developer container because that contains the environment to compile our code:
+1. Next, boot Ubuntu, and compile the software on target.
+Download the kria-developer container because that contains the environment to compile your code:

 docker pull xilinx/kria-developer:latest